schuam/dms/README.md

 prompt = "Say hello to: "
 ```

-- and the choices the user may chose from (as a dictionary):
+- and the choices the user may chose from as a dictionary (the keys are the
+  options that will be presented to the user, the values are the "actions" that
+  are taken when the corresponding key is chosen):

 ```python
 choices = {